whoisanku/LinkLoom/README.md

 # LinkLoom

-LinkLoom is a hackathon-ready networking copilot that helps founders (and the teams that support them) spin up qualified warm-introduction lists in minutes.
+LinkLoom is our hackathon project submission: a networking copilot that helps founders (and the teams that support them) discover the right people based on what they build, start warm conversations, and swipe through alternatives when a match is not the vibe.
 The project stitches together a React front end for drafting and validating "seed" accounts with a TypeScript/Hono API that cross-references Farcaster social graphs, applies Gemini 2.5 Flash for semantic filtering, and returns an explainable ranking.

 ## Table of Contents
 1. [Architecture Overview](#architecture-overview)